The College of St. Scholastica

 Political and social movements are peoples' collective efforts to transform history.
 This course examines political movements from the unique perspective of popular music performers who, throughout history and across cultures, have used song and dance as liberating and mobilizing forces for political action.
 Throughout the course, we will examine social and political movements from an interdisciplinary perspective, applying social change theory, literary theory, liberation theology and feminist theory to popular music.
 Tracing these movements through their particular historical and cultural contexts, we will explore the impact of popular music on social transformation and political change.

-Cross-listed with SPN 3303.
+Introduces the student to the complex issues concerning contemporary Latin America.
+Students will explore current topics and events from a multidisciplinary point of view.
 Taught in English.
-A course designed to introduce the student to the complex issues concerning contemporary Latin America.
-Students will explore current topics and events from a multidisciplinary point of view.

-An analysis of the influence of culture on health beliefs, values and healthcare practices.
-Through interactive exercises, case studies, interviews, guest speakers, reflection papers, research and literature, the course investigates the increasingly complex intersection between healthcare delivery and culture.
-Students also examine the value assumptions of their own health beliefs in an effort to increase their effectiveness in intercultural healthcare settings.
+A course in Health Humanities and cultural competency.
+It proceeds from the premise that since a person’s experience of health and illness is highly dependent on his or her culture, cultural understanding is essential for humane health care in today’s multicultural societies.
+The course aims to help students achieve cultural competency, with particular attention to the development of culturally competent communication skills.
+It analyzes the influence of culture on human experiences of health and illness, and on health beliefs, values, and healthcare practices.
+Through interactive exercises, case studies, interviews, role plays, guest speakers, reflection papers, research and literature, the course investigates the increasingly complex intersection between healthcare delivery and culture.
+Students also examine the value assumptions of their own health beliefs in an effort to increase their effectiveness in intercultural healthcare settings

 An examination of what kinds of international institutions are best suited to deal with global environmental problems; the role of nongovernmental organizations; and the relationship between varying models of development and the environment.
 Particular attention is given to a series of case studies that focus on indigenous peoples and environmental issues as well as the nature of environmental racism.